barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/descriptors.png){: width="500"}\
 <span style="font-size: x-small">Figure 12: The final activation map and corresponding image descriptor vector.</span>

 Note that, as the problem being solved is relatively simple, only a single layer of filters is sufficient.
-However, "real-world" CNN systems that solve challenging problems typically consist of several layers of filters.
+However, "real-world" CNN systems that solve challenging problems typically contain several layers of filters.

 As a final step, a rule-based is used to classify the image description.
-The rules for this were evolved using my genetic programmer, rule-based classifier [[7]](#wildboardevGeneratingSimple).
+The rules for this were evolved using my Genetic Programming(GP), rule-based classifier [[7]](#wildboardevGeneratingSimple).

 ## 4 Results ##